What is Surf Rash?

-Surf rash has always been an unavoidable part of surfing.
-Starting off as an irritating skin abrasion, surf rash appears when your skin is exposed to salt water.
-The skin, softened by the salt water, becomes irritated due to repeated friction against your own skin, wet suit, clothing, or surfboard.
-Repetitive motions like paddling, sitting while waiting on a wave, or repeatedly getting up and laying down on the board can cause these abrasions to worsen.
+Surf rash used to be an unavoidable part of surfing.
+What starts off as a mild skin abrasion, can quickly turn ugly after repeated surf sessions.
+Your skin, softened by the saltwater, becomes irritated due to repeated friction from your surfboard, your surf wax, your wet suit, or your boardshorts.
+Repetitive motions like paddling, position adjustment, sitting, getting up and laying down can cause these abrasions to worsen.
 Skipping the proper protection and care, these mild abrasions can develop into nasty sores that will keep you out of the water.

-- Rash guards are great but really only help on the upper body.
+- Rash Guards – Rash Guards are great but really only help on the upper body.
 Boardshort rash and wetsuit rash will still occur

-- Waterproof and specially formulated with natural, plant derived materials, just one swipe of Body Glide – Body can last all day.
+- Waterproof and specially formulated with plant-derived materials, just one swipe of a Body Glide® balm can last all day.

-- Unlike petroleum jelly, Body Glide products aren’t greasy and won’t harm neoprene or eco-friendly, non-neoprene wetsuits.
+- Unlike petroleum jelly, Body Glide® products aren’t greasy and won’t harm neoprene or eco-friendly, non-neoprene wetsuits.
 It also won’t stain clothing.

-- Apply the balm to your armpit area, rib cage, chest, inner thighs and neck to stop surf rash before it starts.
+- Apply the balm to your rib cage, chest, inner thighs and neck to stop surf rash before it starts.

-Whether you’re surfing multiple sessions on the North Shore or a weekend warrior that hangs ten on Sundays, Body Glide’s lineup of balms are the #1 anti-chafing brand surfers recommend.
+Whether you’re surfing Pipeline at the North Shore or a weekend warrior that hangs ten on Sundays, Body Glide®’s lineup of balms are the #1 anti-chafing brand surfers recommend.

 What are your tips for beating surf rash?
 Tell us in the comments!